Affirm/affirm-merchant-sdk-android/README.md

 - An `checkout` object which contains details about the purchase itself
 - An `useVCN` which determines whether the checkout flow should use virtual card network to handle the checkout.
     - if set to `true`, it will return `card info` from `VcnCheckoutCallbacks`.
-Of course you must override onActivityResult first, then call the `handleVcnCheckoutData` method
+And you should override onActivityResult, then call the `handleVcnCheckoutData` method
     ```java
     @Override
     protected void onActivityResult(int requestCode, int resultCode, @Nullable Intent data) {